RKolewe/writing-logger/README.md

-# writing-logger
+# zettel
-Personal writing time logger with Dropbox sync
+Zettelkasten tools (time logger and notes) with Dropbox sync